flcf/workouttimerproj/README.md

 ## FUNCTIONALITY

 This Exercise webapp allows the user to
--create an account
+- create an account
--create new workouts (can specify what exercises to add) and store it in a database so when the use logs in again, the data can be retrieved
+- create new workouts
+- create exercises to add to workouts
+- set exercise duration and rest time
--will show a countdown timer indicating how many seconds left in the exercise and what the next exercise will be
+- show a countdown timer indicating how many seconds left in the exercise and what the next exercise will be
+- user account data will be stored in a database